-A total of 42 invertebrate morphospecies were detected at Analogue Site 2, compared with 25 at the same site in 2015.
+A total of 34 invertebrate morphospecies were detected at Analogue Site 2, compared with 42 in 2016 and 25 in 2015.
 A list of all morphospecies per site is outlined in Appendix 3.

-Rehabilitation Site A is a north facing site on a hill top and side.
-The site was characterised as regenerating shrubland.
+Analogue Site 2 is a north-west facing upper-slop.
+The site was characterised as regenerating shrubland with canopy species starting to emerge.

-The site was determined to be relatively young in its development, with the canopy predominantly comprised of dense stands of Melaleuca armillaris to 4 m in height, with no mature trees occurring.
+The site was determined to be relatively young in its development, with the canopy predominantly comprised of dense stands of Melaleuca armillaris to 4-5 m in height, and individual Corymbia maculata at similar height.
+No mature trees were identified.
 The shrub layer was mostly dominated by exotic species such as Sporobolus fertilis (Parramatta Grass) as well as multiple Acacia species.
 The grassy ground cover was predominately exotic, but included small areas of leaf litter and bare soil.

+Given that the site is an existing rehabilitation area, signs of historical disturbance are apparent through the dense weed presence and lack of habitat resources.
 The site had high weed dispersal and no sign of erosion or dumping.